LoreKeeperKen/PingLog/README.md

 ### Usage

-PingLog was built for troubleshooting intermintent network/internet troubles related to:
+PingLog was built for troubleshooting intermintent network/internet problems related to:
  * latency
  * connection loss